International Year of Peace and Trust

 In September of 2019, the United Nations adopted a resolution to designate 2021 as the International Year of Peace & Trust.
 The UN’s resolution “underlined that the International Year constitutes a means of mobilizing international efforts to promote peace and trust among nations on the basis of political dialogue, mutual understanding and cooperation in order to build sustainable peace, solidarity and harmony.”

 In that spirit, we have created a list of reads that are related to the topics of peace and trust.
 You’ll find that this diverse list touches on an array of topics and a few are intended for younger audiences, but can be enjoyed by all.
-Each month we will highlight a different book in these pages.
-These titles will be featured in a reading challenge in the Beanstack app – details on that coming soon – so you can read along with us.
+Each month we will highlight books from this list in the pages of our Books & Beyond magazine.
 All of the titles we’ve selected are available for checkout through Orange County Library System.

 Also, here and there through the year we’ll have activities and events related to this topic.
 This month, Valencia College’s Peace & Justice Institute presents several programs in partnership with Orange County Library System.